-Rack-mount SMW: Setting up the Bootable Backup Drive as an Alternate Boot Device [F]
+Rack-mount SMW: Set Up the Bootable Backup Drive as an Alternate Boot Device [F]

-The following procedure modifies a bootable backup drive, generated in Appendix E, Rack-mount SMW: Creating a Bootable Backup Drive on page 97, in order to boot from and run the SMW from the backup root partition.
+The following procedure modifies a bootable backup drive, generated in Appendix E, Rack-mount SMW: Create a Bootable Backup Drive on page 95, in order to boot from and run the SMW from the backup root partition.
 For information about how to recover the SMW, see the Cray publication Managing System Software for the Cray Linux Environment (S-2393).

-F.1 Rack-mount SMW: Setting Up the Bootable Backup Drive as an Alternate Boot Device
+F.1 Rack-mount SMW: Set Up the Bootable Backup Drive as an Alternate Boot Device